Hacker0x01/docs.hackerone.com/docs/programs/single-sign-on-sso-via-saml.md

 ![saml_2](./images/saml-2.png)

 ### Configure an Alternative Certificate
-If you need to switch your identity provider or if your current X509 certificate fingerprint is expiring, you can configure an alternative certificate to avoid having your users reset their passwords during the update.
+If you need to switch your identity provider or if your current SAML certificate is expiring, you can configure an alternative SAML certificate to avoid having to disable your SSO integration during the update.

 > **Note:** Only the admin of the program has the ability to configure the alternative certificate.